- Home

 Learn more about:

-Chemotherapy for uterine cancer
+- Chemotherapy for cancer of the uterus

 Chemotherapy may be used:

-- for certain types of uterine cancer
+- for certain types of cancer of the uterus that are more aggressive

-- when cancer comes back after surgery or radiation therapy to try to control the cancer and to relieve symptoms
+- when cancer comes back after surgery or radiation therapy, to try to control the cancer and to relieve symptoms

 - if the cancer does not respond to hormone therapy